 This afternoon Vice President Kamala Harris announced four areas of reform to protect families from destructive medical debt: stopping harmful practices from providers/debt collectors; reducing how medical debt impacts credit worthiness; forgiving the debt of low-income American veterans and increasing general knowledge of consumers’ rights.

 This comes after a recent announcement from the three major credit reporting agencies that medical debt on credit reports will be largely overhauled this summer to remove much of its financial implications.
-RIP Medical Debt (RIP) supports that effort (statement here), but wants protective measures for consumers to go farther.
+Undue Medical Debt (RIP) supports that effort (statement here), but wants protective measures for consumers to go farther.
 As the White House points out in today’s announcement, “The latest research finds that owing medical debt is not a reliable predictor of overall financial health.”

-“Since 2014 RIP Medical Debt has been lifting families out of financial ruin after getting sick, being in an accident or struggling with a chronic condition,” shares Allison Sesso, President & CEO of RIP.
+“Since 2014 Undue Medical Debt has been lifting families out of financial ruin after getting sick, being in an accident or struggling with a chronic condition,” shares Allison Sesso, President & CEO of Undue .
 “To see this issue acknowledged at the federal level means our hard work is paying off and I’m very pleased so many substantive changes have been proposed to make access to healthcare simpler, more equitable and patient-focused.
 We will continue to advise the administration and federal bodies anyway we can until this debt of necessity no longer ruins lives.”

-• In 2020, the Department of Health and Human Services Office of the Inspector General gave RIP permission to acquire medical debts directly from providers like health systems and physicians’ groups.
-Not only does this provide more recent debts when compared to the secondary debt market but RIP also offers feedback on a provider’s financial assistance policies and shares testimonials from debtors which can help an institution better understand and modify its billing practices for the better.
+• In 2020, the Department of Health and Human Services Office of the Inspector General gave Undue permission to acquire medical debts directly from providers like health systems and physicians’ groups.
+Not only does this provide more recent debts when compared to the secondary debt market but Undue also offers feedback on a provider’s financial assistance policies and shares testimonials from debtors which can help an institution better understand and modify its billing practices for the better.

-The White House’s fact sheet outlines some very important steps in triaging the medical debt crisis which align with RIP’s goals, including: reducing predatory collection actions that cause mental anguish and prevent patients from seeking further care; making charity care more transparent and accessible; helping those communities most affected by medical debt (communities of color) and affirming that medical debt is not a reflection of credit worthiness and should be removed entirely from credit considerations.
+The White House’s fact sheet outlines some very important steps in triaging the medical debt crisis which align with Undue ’s goals, including: reducing predatory collection actions that cause mental anguish and prevent patients from seeking further care; making charity care more transparent and accessible; helping those communities most affected by medical debt (communities of color) and affirming that medical debt is not a reflection of credit worthiness and should be removed entirely from credit considerations.

 “I appreciate you helping me out during this difficult time… In 2015 my legs stopped working as I was walking out of a parking lot.
 I went to the doctor and learned that I had severe compression on my [spinal nerve roots] caused by an injury I experienced during my military service.
 I had to have decompression surgery and spent 45 days in the hospital.
 I have over 1 million in medical debt floating around.”